 through daily practice, and strengthening our oral communication skills.

 All of these skills are necessary for success and transcend the classroom walls.

-(1) 3-Ring binder with loose paper Copy paper (white & colored) 2nd 9 Weeks: The Princess Bride by William Goldman
+(1) Binder with loose paper Copy paper (white & colored) 1st: The Outsiders by S.E.
+Hinton

 Scholastic Book Club